AtMostafa/good-coding-practices/workshop/pep8.org.md

 ---

-## Tabs or Spaces?

-Spaces are the preferred indentation method.

-Tabs should be used solely to remain consistent with code that is already indented with tabs.

----

 ## Maximum Line Length

 Limit all lines to a maximum of 79 characters.

-The preferred way of wrapping long lines is by using Python’s implied line continuation inside parentheses, brackets and braces.
-Long lines can be broken over multiple lines by wrapping expressions in parentheses.
+The preferred way of wrapping long lines:

+- line continuation inside parentheses, brackets and braces.
+- broken over multiple lines by wrapping expressions in parentheses.

 These should be used in preference to using a backslash for line continuation.

-Backslashes may still be appropriate at times.
-For example, long, multiple `assert`\-statements:
+But OK sometimes:

     assert isinstance(some_input, int), \
         f"Wrong input format, expected `int` but got {type(some_input)} instead."